 This is one of those cases.

-As a mother, my prayer for Rachel Megan, the Duchess of Sussex, is she never forget who she is.
+As a mother, my prayer for Rachel Meghan, the Duchess of Sussex, is she never forget who she is.
 As a mother, I want her to do well, to love her husband, to love and protect the children they will have.
 I believe Prince Harry will honor and love her–be a soft place for her to fall.
 I want her to breathe and be.
 I am aware she will be thrust into a place that is unique to anything she ever experienced.
 She will be called names, reminded viciously of her blackness, asked to deny it, and at the name time answer for all the crimes of blackness.

 It’s bigger than a Facebook group or post.
 As a mother, I want to protect and encourage her.
 I want her mother to be present always, so she can be free to cry and be a little girl with the world saps her Black Girl Magic is leaking as fast as her eyes.

-There is a mystique to black women.
+There is a mystique to Black women.
 There always will be.
 There is a nature indomitable to us which makes people think we are indestructible–but we just take longer to crack.
 Sometimes we need our mothers to remind us we won’t die in change, sorrow, heartbreak or suffering.

-To Rachel Megan Markle, Duchess of Sussex, the little black girl from Crenshaw, my prayers are with you.
+To Rachel Meghan Markle, Duchess of Sussex, the little black girl from Crenshaw, my prayers are with you.
 I pray your strength like never before.
 I pray for your inner circle, your household staff, valets and even that your phone never be stolen.

-I send you the love that black women harbor and pour into their daughters.
+I send you the love that Black women harbor and pour into their daughters.
 I send you the belief to be your own person, to be a wife and mother, to become and remain your own woman.